AniaStep/loyalty-app/README.md

-# Loyal-app
+# Loyalty-app

 ## Description

-Loyal-app is an application designed to manage loyalty programs based on points accumulation for small brick-and-mortar stores.
+Loyalty-app is an application designed to manage loyalty programs based on points accumulation for small brick-and-mortar stores.
 It consists of an administrator panel and a client panel.

 ## Demo